context-aware bim annotations

 }

+The system captures the camera feed at annotation time: copy framebuffer to texture with ReadPixels, compress to JPEG at 75% quality, Base64 encode for JSON transport.
 The result embeds directly in JSON.
 One POST request uploads text, camera data, and image together.
-Quality 75% balances file size and visual fidelity.
 Construction photos don't need pixel-perfect accuracy.
 Issues must be visible.
 Lower quality reduces bandwidth on construction site networks.

-Element Association
+Element association

 public void SelectElement()